The best sales to shop today: Mirror, Adidas, Hydro Flask and more | CNN Underscored

 - It’s always a good idea to have batteries on hand, so stock up now that AA alkaline batteries from Amazon Basics are $22.80 for 100, down from $26.99

 - Ready to get organized?
-The Container Store is offering 20% off your purchase when you buy any three of its customer favorite items, including storage bins and drawers, filing cabinets and more.
+The Container Store is offering 20% off your purchase when you buy any three of its customer-favorite items, including storage bins and drawers, filing cabinets and more.

 - Save 20% on women’s and men’s summer apparel from Frank & Oak when you spend $100 or more and use the code SUN20.